CodeYourFuture/syllabus/docs/guides/useful-links.md

 - You should code with these
   [programming principles](https://github.com/webpro/programming-principles)
   in mind.
-Focus on what's in the _Generic_ section — the _Inter-Module/Class_ and _Module/Class_ sections are relevant for object-oriented programming (OOP) developers
+Focus on what's in the _Generic_ section.
 - [decent-code](https://robatwilliams.github.io/decent-code/)
   is a thorough guide on good programming practices to create quality code
 - [commit-messages-guide](https://github.com/RomuloOliveira/commit-messages-guide)